jssjr/collectd-write_graphite/README.md

      The port used by the Carbon collect agent.

-*    Prefix *required*
+*    Prefix

      The prefix string prepended to the hostname that is sent to Carbon.
 Use dots (.) to create folders.
-A good choise might be "collectd" or "servers"
+A good choise might be "collectd." or "servers."

 *    Postfix